-In this virtual panel, policy experts from Germany and the United States will evaluate strengths and weaknesses of their respective AI ecosystems and explore opportunities for advancing a transatlantic AI innovation agenda.
+In this virtual panel, German and U.S. policy experts will discuss the state of AI innovation in Germany and the United States and explore opportunities for advancing a transatlantic AI innovation agenda.

 Tyson Barker is the head of the Technology and Global Affairs Program at German Council on Foreign Relations (DGAP).
 He previously worked at Aspen Germany where, as deputy executive director and fellow, he was responsible for the institute’s digital and transatlantic programs.
 Prior to that, Barker served in numerous positions including as senior advisor in the Bureau for European and Eurasian Affairs at the U.S. State Department and director for transatlantic relations at the Bertelsmann Foundation.
 Barker has a bachelor’s degree from Columbia University and a master’s degree from the Johns Hopkins University School of Advanced International Studies (SAIS).

 Dr. Charina Chou leads Google’s global public policy strategy for emerging technologies, including artificial intelligence, quantum computing, and health.
 Prior to Google, Charina served as a White House Fellow in the Office of Science and Technology Policy.
 Her work has been published in several peer-reviewed journals and recognized with awards from the National Science Foundation and the Materials Research Society.
 Charina holds a BS in Chemistry from Stanford University and a PhD in Nanotechnology from UC Berkeley.